 MEIC is dedicated to ensuring that folks are educated about what data centers are, what they could mean for Montana communities, and what sideboards are needed to keep them from using inordinate amounts of water and energy, raising electricity prices, and running roughshod over Montana governance agencies.

 A data center is a broad term generally used to describe warehouses of computing equipment dedicated to a particular service.
-While data centers have been around for decades, the rise of cryptocurrency mining and artificial intelligence (AI) have increased the demand for large, often single-purpose data centers.
+While data centers have been around for decades, the rise of cryptocurrency mining and artificial intelligence (AI) have exponentially increased the demand for large, often single-purpose data centers.

 If you use the internet, you’re using data centers.
 If you have cloud storage or email, that data is stored in data centers.
 These “traditional” or “retail” data centers have existed in Montana for decades, typically needing about 1 MW of electricity.
 Even with website retrieval, data storage, etc. the bulk of energy use is typically on the end-user side.
 This even holds true for more energy-intensive activities like streaming video and audio.
-To be clear, if you are streaming a TV show online, the device you’re streaming on is using more energy than the data center in that relationship.
+If you are streaming a TV show online, the device you’re streaming on is using more energy than the data center in that relationship.

+The advanced computer chips that make artificial intelligence possible (“graphics processing unit” or GPU)have radically changed data centers.
+It is becoming “ordinary” for new data center proposals to request 1000 MW of electricity, more power than all of NorthWestern Energy’s existing Montana customers use (~760 MW on average).
 These large, “hyperscale” data centers often cater to a single purpose — such as artificial intelligence or cryptocurrency — and operate on a wildly different scale in terms of impacts to energy and water resources.

 The rise of mining cryptocurrency and “generative AI” or “gen-AI” have increased demand for large hyperscale data centers.
 Around a decade ago, cryptocurrency mining data centers started to come to Montana, significantly raising the demand for energy.
 The AI projects currently proposed for Montana dwarf the crypto mining projects.
 Quantica, an AI data center proposed for Broadview, MT, wants up to 1000 MW of power for its data center.
-All of NorthWestern customers currently need about 75 average MW of electricity.
+All of NorthWestern customers currently need about 750 average MW of electricity.

 These energy demands threaten to become a climate, water, and energy disaster.

-The announcement rightfully raised concerns across the state, including from the Montana Public Service Commission (PSC) and organizations like MEIC.
+Rightfully, these announcements raised concerns across the state, including from the Montana Public Service Commission (PSC) and organizations like MEIC.
 Since that time, MEIC and a number of nonprofit organizations and citizen groups have pushed back against the unreasonable, unregulated plans that NorthWestern Energy is making to cater to data centers.

 Data centers can be a nightmare for water resources and the climate.